bootdotdev/blog/content/computer-science/compsci-certificate-vs-degree.md

 If you have a more specific idea than me, like you know you want to be a data scientist or that you want to be a front-end engineer, you’ll have an easier time than I did picking a course to complete for a certificate.
 This is a much more highly specialized knowledge that you can use to prove your worth to employers.

 If you’re still unsure and just know you want something programming-related, it’s worth spending some time deciding what it is you want to do before launching yourself into a degree or a certificate.
 You can do something similar to what I did, and look at several [CS job descriptions](/computer-science/highest-paying-computer-science-jobs/) to see what universal skills would be handy to have or talk to any programmers you know today to see what they’d say.
-It might even be worth doing an “Intro to X” type course before you sink time and cash into a degree that might not end up being your passion.
+It might even be worth doing an "Intro to X" type course before you sink time and cash into a degree that might not end up being your passion.

 {{< cta2 >}}